Tutorial

 end

-So the simulate the slowness, there is a 3 second sleep.
-That I generate I number between 0 and 3.
+So to simulate the slowness, there is a 3 second sleep.
+Then I generate a number between 0 and 3.
 If the number is 1, the process crashes.

 That basically looks like this: